Encoding

 Standard Base64 produces +, /, and = characters. + in a URL means "space." / is a path separator. = is a query-string symbol.
 None of them survive round-trips through URL parsing without percent-encoding.

-The fix is Base64URL — a variant defined in RFC 4648 §5 that swaps + for - and / for _.
+The fix is Base64URL.
+A variant defined in RFC 4648 §5 that swaps + for - and / for _.
 The padding (=) is sometimes also stripped.
 Toggle "URL-safe" in the encoder when the result will travel through URLs, JWT segments, or filenames.

 Common pitfalls